Please click on a category to view the definition.

 Production

-Acknowledging complexities of executions by the production team as a whole.
+Excellence in the complexities or appropriateness of executions by the production team as a whole.

 -